 By considering the specific properties and benefits of each cannabinoid, individuals can optimize therapeutic outcomes and minimize adverse reactions.

 Here are some key considerations when choosing the right cannabinoids:

-- THC: THC is the most well-known cannabinoid and is often used for pain relief, nausea, and appetite stimulation.
+- THC is the most well-known cannabinoid for pain relief, nausea, and appetite stimulation.
 However, its psychoactive effects can cause drowsiness, anxiety, or paranoia in some individuals.

-- CBD: CBD is non-intoxicating and can help promote good night's sleep, ensure overall welness, relieve physical discomfort, and encourage a healthy inflammatory response.
+- CBD: CBD is non-intoxicating and can help promote a good night's sleep, ensure overall wellness, relieve physical discomfort, and encourage a healthy inflammatory response.